OpenEvalProject/evals/manuscripts/elife-57443/v3/manuscript.md

 ![Figure 15.](https://cdn.elifesciences.org/articles/57443/elife-57443-fig15-v3.jpg)

-**Figure 15.:** Data available in Figure 15—source data 1.Figure 15—source data 1.The histograms shown are computed from the columns 'final upstream perc' and 'final downstream perc'.
+**Figure 15.:** Data available in Figure 15—source data 1.

 We also evaluated single-connection pathways across each brain region.
 In the fly, functionally important connections are thought typically to have many synapses, with the possible exception of cases where many neurons of the same type synapse onto the same downstream partner.
 However, the presence of connections represented by few synapses is also well known, even if the biological importance of these is less clear.
 Regardless, we wanted to ensure that even single connection pathways were mostly correct.
 We sampled over 5500 single-connection pathways, distributed across 57 brain regions.
 Mean synapse precision per brain region was 76.1%, suggesting that single-connection accuracy is consistent with overall synapse prediction accuracy.

 We also undertook a preliminary evaluation of two-connection pathways (two synapses between a single pair of neurons).
 We sampled 100 such two-connection pathways within the FB.
 Overall synapse precision (over the 200 synapses) is 79%, consistent with the single-edge accuracy.
-Moreover, the results also suggest that synapse-level accuracy is largely uncorrelated with pathway/bodies, implying that the probability that both synapses in a two-connection pathway were incorrect is 4.4% (1-0.792), close to the observed empirical value of 3%.
-(Applying a χ2 goodness of fit test with a null hypothesis of independence gives a p value of 0.7.)
+Moreover, the results also suggest that synapse-level accuracy is largely uncorrelated with pathway/bodies, implying that the probability that both synapses in a two-connection pathway were incorrect is 4.4% ($1-0.79^{2}$), close to the observed empirical value of 3%.
+(Applying a $χ^{2}$ goodness of fit test with a null hypothesis of independence gives a p value of 0.7.)

-## Assessing connection completeness
+### Assessing connection completeness

 A synapse in the fly’s brain consists of a presynaptic density (with a characteristic T-bar) and typically several postsynaptic partners (PSDs).
 The T-bars are contained in larger neurites, and most (>90%) of the T-bars in our dataset were contained in identified neurons.
 The postsynaptic densities are typically in smaller neurites, and it is these that are difficult for both machine and human to connect with certainty.